-Onward to Cortes Island: Cortes Bay (#2) on Cortes Island is a fantastic option for a first night stay, as it is easily reached within 5 to 6 hours from Comox by sail, much less by power.
-Cortes Bay offers a choice of a Government Dock or anchoring.
-Note: There is no fuel or water at the Government Dock, and no store within walking distance.
-If anchoring, do so only in the west end, taking care that the hook is well set and you have plenty of scope.
+Onward to Cortes Island: Cortes Bay (#2) on Cortes Island is an option for a first night stay, it is easily reached within 5 to 6 hours from Comox by sail, much less by power.
+Cortes Bay offers only anchoring.
+Note: There are NO services available the old Government Dock, does NO offer moorage.
+There are NO services within walking distance.
+When anchoring, do so only in the west end, taking care that the hook is well set, and you have plenty of scope.
 The holding is OK but not exceptional.

 Approach Cortes Bay with great caution and always pass to the south of Three Islets going into and coming out of the bay.
 Hazard Alert: There are very dangerous and poorly charted rocks in the area between Three Islets and the bluffs to their north.
 This area is Out of Bounds.

 In the Mouth of the Desolation Sound: